Your guide to successfully navigating GPTC’s daily operations impacted by COVID-19

 I’m interested in learning more about Georgia Piedmont Tech.
 During COVID-19, how can I get more information and ask questions?

 We are here to help!
 Here are a few ways you can get assistance:

 - To view the list of programs, click here.

 - Call Georgia Piedmont Tech at 404-297-9522.
 Representatives will be available to answer questions Monday – Thursday 8 a.m. to 5 p.m., Friday 8 a.m. – 3 p.m.

 - Email questions to email@example.com.
 An admissions representative will respond to your question within 1-2 business days.

-Can I still apply to the college for the Fall semester?
+Can I still apply to the college for the Spring semester?

 Absolutely!
 We are still processing applications and want you to join us for your academic endeavor.
-Apply online with no application fee by clicking here https://www.gptc.edu/future-students/apply-online/ .
+Apply online by clicking here https://www.gptc.edu/future-students/apply-online/ .
 However, course registration for the beginning of Spring Semester 2021 and Term A ends January 20 at 11:59 PM.
 Students may still register for B Term (8-week) courses which begin March 8.